MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 (in directory: :filelink:`verification/tutorial_baroclinic_gyre`)

 This section describes an example experiment using MITgcm to simulate a baroclinic, wind and buoyancy-forced, double-gyre ocean circulation.
-Unlike tutorial barotropic gyre, which used a Cartesian grid and a single vertical layer, here the grid employs spherical polar coordinates with 15 vertical layers.
+Unlike tutorial :ref:`Barotropic Ocean Gyre <sec_eg_baro>`, which used a Cartesian grid and a single vertical layer, here the grid employs spherical polar coordinates with 15 vertical layers.
 The configuration is similar to the double-gyre setup first solved numerically in Cox and Bryan (1984) :cite:`cox:84`: the model is configured to represent an enclosed sector of fluid on a sphere, spanning the tropics to mid-latitudes,